inspec/inspec-aws/docs/resources/aws_signer_signing_profiles.md

 # aws_signer_signing_profiles

-Use the `aws_signer_signing_profiles` InSpec audit resource to test properties of a single specific AWS Signer SigningProfile.
+Use the `aws_signer_signing_profiles` InSpec audit resource to test properties of multiple AWS Signer signing profiles.

 A signing profile is a code signing template that can be used to carry out a pre-defined signing job.